 - 19% exhibit signs of anxiety

-What provokes us to alcoholism, depression and anxiety to this degree?
+What provokes us to alcoholism, depression, and anxiety to this degree?
 One answer is fear of pain and suffering.
-With ever increasing pain killing substances, we numb ourselves at the first sign of discomfort.
+With ever-increasing pain-killing substances, we numb ourselves at the first sign of discomfort.
 Lawyers seem to have somewhat more disposable income so we surround ourselves with more options.
 More masks.

-One way, frankly, the only way to deal with depression and anxiety is to cultivate an eternal perspective that anticipates suffering, fear and anxiety before it arrives on our doorstep.
+One way, frankly, the only way to deal with depression and anxiety is to cultivate an eternal perspective that anticipates suffering, fear, and anxiety before it arrives on our doorstep.
 We could then better respond to adversity than when it takes us by surprise.
 As said by Dr. Ken Boa in Shaped by Suffering, “We will still need the all-sufficient grace and strength of God at the moment, but like a ship that has readied its sails before the storm hits, we can position ourselves in advance so that we're braced and prepared rather than unsteady and vulnerable to being capsized.”
 (Pg.
 73)

 Difficulties will surely enter our lives and they are never too many or too few.
 God knows just how hot to heat the furnace of affliction.
 It is called the crucible of love.
 While difficulties are random and unexpected, we should always anticipate this happening.

 Humility is one of the principles Jesus Christ exhibited.
 The Apostle Peter said we are to”…clothe ourselves” with humility (I Peter 5:5 NTV).
-Humility in facing fear, depression and anxiety is our acknowledgement that we will never know which trials will come or when they will come AND never overestimating our ability to stand firm (on our own) during these trials.
+Humility in facing fear, depression and anxiety is our acknowledgment that we will never know which trials will come or when they will come AND never overestimating our ability to stand firm (on our own) during these trials.
 Instead of being arrogant we should put our confidence and faith securely in Christ, relying on his grace and strength to help us.

-As Scripture says, “Therefore, let him who thinks he stands take heed that he does not fall.”
+As Scripture says, “Therefore, let him who thinks he stands to take heed that he does not fall.”
 (I Corinthians 10:12 NASB)

 “Realization of our need to depend on God and not on ourselves is a major way God uses our anxiety, fears and disappointments to shape our character to be more like his Son's.”
 (Ken Boa Id. at 81)